bestie/objective-ruby-style-guide/README.md

   }
 ```

-* When anonymous classes need to be defined your syntax is the same
+* When anonymous classes need to be defined your syntax is the same.
-* More Ruby (better language transparency / less VM Magic)
+* More Ruby (better language transparency / less VM Magic).
-* Forces you think about classes as objects
+* Forces you think about classes as objects.

 ### Re-opening